dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-5-cns-for-infra.md

     This is a very simple lab environment :)
     There is no sophisticated external load-balancing across the infrastructure nodes in place.
     That's why the OpenShift router will run on the master node.
 The router will get re-deployed when executing the following playbook.
+    So making the master accept pods again we ensure the re-deployed router finds it's place again.

 &#8680; Run the CNS registry playbook that ships with `openshift-ansible`: